 No Contact: Should You Tell Your Ex?

-Should you tell your ex you are going no-contact for a while?
-This question stirs up a whirlwind of emotions for many people.
-If you’re in this position, allow me to clear the air for you: No, you don’t need to tell your ex.
-Why?
-Because “no-contact” is not some spectacle you need to announce to the world.
-It’s an inward decision, a boundary you’re setting to focus on healing and taking care of yourself.
+Should you tell your ex you are going no-contact on them?
+Allow me to clear the air for you: unless your ex left you because you were avoidant, no, you don’t need to tell them.
+I’ll explain more below, but basically “no contact” is not an event you need to announce to the world.
+It’s an inward decision.
+A boundary you’re setting so you can deal with healing and taking care of yourself.

 My experience?
-I’ve been helping individuals navigate these murky waters for over a decade.
-And trust me, it’s a lot more effective to simply do what you plan to do rather than discuss it.
+I’ve been helping individuals navigate the breakup waters for a dozen+ years.
+It’s more effective to just do what you plan to do rather than discuss it.

-🚨 However!
-This doesn’t mean you can be rude or disrespectful.
-Nor should you stop using your head to THINK about possible exceptions.
+🚨 Of course, you must not be rude or disrespectful.
+Neither should you stop using your head to ~think~ about possible exceptions.
 Context is key.
-For example, if the main reason your ex left you was because you were “avoidant” and withdrawn, it might be smarter to TELL them.
-You know, flip the script, do the opposite to what they expect rather than further their negative view of you.
-So, you might say: “Hey, I’m stepping back to clear my mind, so if I’m silent for a while, that’s why.”
+For example, if the main reason your ex left you was because you were avoidant and withdrawn, it is smarter to TELL them you’ll be out of the picture for a while.
+You know, flip the script, do the opposite to what they expect so you don’t further their negative view of you.
+In this exception, you might say: “Hey, I’m stepping back to clear my mind, so if I’m silent for a while, that’s why.”
 No big deal.
 You’re just being smart here.

 Now, if you live together, you’re going to need to coordinate moving out logistics in a matter-of-fact way.
-Return belongings without drama.
+You know, the returning of belongings.
+Dividing up the things you share.
 You get the idea.
-And sure, you might unfriend or unfollow your ex on social media so you’re not tempted to check in.
+And sure, you might choose to unfriend or unfollow your ex on social media so you’re not tempted to check in.
 But you still don’t need to announce your plans.

 Also, ask mutual friends not to pass along updates.
 It’s cleaner this way, trust me.